cosinusoidally/mozjs-c-api/README.md

 sh ./mk-example
 ```

 You should now have an example program called `example`.
-And that's it.
+All being well the
+`example` program should work.